Film Studies BA and Minor Program Specifics

 Upon completion of this program, our graduates are able to:

-• Understand and analyze films with respect to their historical contexts – across film history and in terms of cultural and transnational contexts.
+• understand and analyze films—and situate their own creative work—with respect to their historical contexts, across film history and in terms of cultural and international contexts

-• Understand and analyze films with respect to theoretical issues such as representation, meaning, and audience reception, and be able to situate their own creative work in relationship to both film history and film theory.
+• understand and analyze films with respect to theoretical issues such as representation, meaning, and audience reception—and be aware of these issues when making their own creative work

-• Understand different modes of filmmaking, such as narrative, documentary, experimental and serial storytelling across different platforms, as well as be able to put into practice the different processes involved in their creation from development to release.
+• understand different modes of filmmaking, such as narrative, documentary, experimental, and serial storytelling across different platforms

 Course Information